 Preparation Tips

 A structured study plan ensures balanced coverage of all subjects.
-Furthermore, daily targets help maintain consistency over the long preparation cycle.
-Subsequently, mock tests and revision are equally important.
+Daily targets help maintain consistency over the long preparation cycle.
+Mock tests and revision are equally important.

 - Begin with high-yield topics from clinical subjects since they carry maximum marks.